gagliardialf/nexmo-voice/README.md

 3. run the server (`node server.js`).
 It will run on port 3000
 4. expose it on the Internet with ngrok
 5. set up the Nexmo application webhooks for answer, events and rtc

+The webpage on http://localhost:3000 allows calls towards on of the `OWNED_NUMBERS`; otherwise, a message is playeded informing that the inserted number is not allowed